knowit/snappysense/UX.md

 # User experience, configuration, etc

+(This is for the Arduino-based firmware only, for the time being.
+The IDF-based firmware has its own documentation.)

 ## Day-to-day use

 The SnappySense device has two modes, selectable at end-user configuration time: _slideshow_ mode and _monitoring_ mode.